Fighting For Justice In The Workplace Since 1955

 - The serious health condition of a family member (child, parent, spouse or partner) of the employee.

-If you have fallen seriously ill or become injured, you may be able to take leave under the federal Family and Medical Leave Act.
+If you have fallen seriously ill or become injured, you can take leave under the federal Family and Medical Leave Act.

 Am I covered under the New Jersey Family Leave Act?

-The FLA applies to all public- and private-sector employers with 50 or more employees.
-The employees working at your company do not need to be all working at the same location, or even in New Jersey.
-An FLA-eligible employee is one who has worked 1,000 hours or more (including overtime) during the preceding 12 months.
+The NJ FMLA applies to all public- and private-sector employers with 50 or more employees.
+The employees at your company do not need to work at the exact location, or even in New Jersey.
+An NJFMLA-eligible employee has worked 1,000 hours or more (including overtime) during the preceding 12 months.

 For how long can I take family leave?

 Family leave may be taken for up to 12 weeks within any 24-month period.
-The leave may be paid, unpaid or a combination of paid and unpaid.
+It may be paid, unpaid, or a combination of paid and unpaid.

 What are you entitled to when you return to work?